|Schedule||Fees||Prizes||How to enter||Results |

 Formal entry begins at midday on 28th December, however you may register now.

-The venue, ISH , can be found in this central London map .
+The venue, ISH , is located in central London (map ).
 They reserve a certain amount of accommodation for tournament participants (and those accompanying them).
 However, the venue is popular at this time of year so, if you are planning to stay there, early booking is advisable.
 Please read the accommodation booking procedure.

-Entering the UK is usually automatic for European nationals.
+London is served by many airports and Eurostar .
+Entering the UK is usually automatic for European Union nationals.
 For the rest of the world you can find the necessary information here .
 You might find that a letter of sponsorship or explanation from the British Go Association will help your application.
 To request such a letter please email us .
 In all cases early application for a visa is advisable.

 from abroad in the Portland room.